"COPPER" PHENOTYPE IN BRITISH TIPPED SHORTHAIRS (ULTRA-WIDE-BAND)

 Then came the question of how many lines traced to a Persian Shaded Golden called Esteban von Aemstelhove (or van Aemstelhove).
 Mated to Marvellous Golden Desiree, he produced Goldstern de Broekloni who was a prolific stud used in Silver and Golden British Shorthairs.
 Esteban von Aemstelhove was noted for his very warm golden coat and it seems likely he had a very good Wide Band trait that was passed down in his descendants.
 His great-great grandson was Marvellous Gold Radetzky, another prolific stud who appears behind several "copper" British Shorthairs.
 According to the databases, Esteban von Aemstelhove's other offspring remained in the Persian/Exotic gene pool.

 This can be traced even further bck to another common ancestor called Polar Jenko.
-It is possible that there is Abyssinian behind Angelika Niesel’s Polar Jenko, born 1988.
+There is an Abyssinian a long way behind Angelika Niesel’s Polar Jenko, born 1988.
 Ancestors included Oriental cats a Russian Blue and registered pedigree unknown cats (possibly with Aby blood?).
 There is almost no information on his “van Wier en Gouwe” ancestors except that Amor van Wier en Gouwe’s parents are Chinchillas.
 There are many other cats that are untraceable.
 Also in that pedigree we find Danilo of Great Yarmouth (PER, cannot be traced) bred to Aminda de Malpertius (Russian Blue) and the offspring registered as British Shorthair.
 Polar Jenko descends from the Dutch Potentillas line.
 Also back then the silver SH cat was being developed.

 So now to trace Marvellous Golden Desiree and Marvellous Golden Radetzky (highlighted in previous trees) back to Persians, American Shorthairs and Scottish Fold Shorthairs.
 Rather naughtily, the American Shorthairs are shown on some databases as BRI (British) which hides the ancestry of some of the cats.
 I've highlighted the outcrosses and noted the breeds, and also highlighted a couple of influential cats.
 Behind some of the "copper" lines are ny12 Persians (I haven't traced further back).
 It's obvious that these outcrosses will result in British Longhairs further down the line.